 Where Are They Today?

-In the modern day, only the most technologically advanced and developed factories, like the Tianjin watch factory, remain in business.
+Only the most technologically advanced and developed factories, like the Tianjin watch factory, remain in business today.
 Most continue to craft watches under their own brands.
 Moreover, they supplement their revenue by selling movement components to brands from all over the globe.

-Unbeknownst to many, Chinese watch components regularly make their way into today’s luxury & haute horlogerie timepieces, including those certified as “Swiss Made”.
-Chosen for their high quality at an unmatched cost, this is certainly an instance when “Made in China” can be viewed in positive light.
+Unbeknownst to many, Chinese watch components regularly make their way into today’s luxury & Haute Horlogerie timepieces, including those certified as “Swiss Made.”
+Chosen for their high quality at an unmatched cost, this practice is only likely to increase, undoubtedly helping the “Made in China” label to garner more positive attention and esteem.

-The contemporary landscape has also seen the factories of old, as well as some newly hatched brands, themselves step into the high-end watch segment.
+The contemporary landscape has also seen the factories of old, as well as some newly hatched brands, themselves step into the middle and high-end watch segments.
 Next, with many exciting horological propositions, we dive into the best Chinese watch brands around!